Shaptic/IronClad/README.md

 I currently have a game work-in-progress called Praecursor being built using this engine.
 The binaries *may not* be updated as often as the source code, but feel free to build it yourself, since the .vcxproj file is included.
 Alternately, contact me and I'll upload a build immediately.
-As of the latest update, IronClad supports audio assets as well, making it closer to a game engine than a rendering one like never before.
+As of the latest updates, IronClad supports audio assets as well, making it closer to a game engine than a rendering one like never before.

 ## Instructions